marcelcure/FsnNodeHealthCheck/README.md

 # fusion_health_server_VPS.py
 Python programme running on your VPS that sends some docker log data to a port so that your home PC can collect it.

-These two programs will check that :-
+These two programs working together will check that :-

 (1) The VPS is connected to the internet and can be pinged.
 Programme makes sure that YOUR internet is working first.